COVID-19 Updates & Resources

 Keeping Our Communities Safe

 The health of our region’s residents is our top priority.
-Our region’s communities have taken amazing steps to implement health & safety guidelines in every corner of their community.
-As Ontario re-opens, it’s imperative that we follow these guidelines and protocols closely.
+Our region’s communities have taken steps to implement the most current health & safety guidelines in their community.
+As we work to keep Ontario safe and open, it’s imperative that we follow these guidelines and protocols closely.

 To do this, we ask that you respect and adhere to guidelines:

-- Wearing a mask when in a public indoor space
+- Wear a non-medical mask or face covering when in a public indoor space

 - If you are sick, please stay home

-- Adhering and following to any other guidelines or policies set by businesses and communities
+- Follow any other guidelines or policies set by businesses and communities

 Recommended reading: How to Travel Safely to Northern Ontario